On this page

 These are used to interface QVariant-based API, e.g. settings or item model (internal) data.

-In most cases, use of one of the more specialized above is more appropriate.
+In almost all cases, use of one of the more specialized conversion above is more appropriate.

 Conversion of string-like data should always happen at the outer boundary of Qt Creator code, using fromUserInput() for in-bound communication, and depending on the medium nativePath() or displayName() for out-bound communication.